Estimation with Pairwise Observations: Testing for Endogeneity

 Appendix \ref{app:MC-test} contains some Monte Carlo simulations of the test statistics with the two different weighting schemes under the null and selected alternatives.
 As shown in Appendix \ref{app:MC-test}, the mean test statistics deviates from zeros as the correlation between the regressor and the error term grows.
-Further investigations would suggest that the covariance test has the right size with relatively good power, even in small sample.
+Further investigations suggest that the covariance test has the right size with relatively good power, even in small sample, so could really be useful in practice.